Qu'est-ce qu'une feuille de route, en gestion de projet ?

 Why do you need a project roadmap?

 When you start a project, chances are that you have many variables to keep track of.
 How do you manage all the content?
 How is the work divided between your team members?
-And, more importantly, how do you keep track of the many tasks, ideas, and resources without getting bogged down by the details?
+More importantly, how do you keep track of the many tasks, ideas, and resources without getting bogged down by the details?

-In essence, a project roadmap is indispensable for anyone who requires a macro-level view of the project.
+In essence, a project roadmap is useful for anyone who requires a macro-level view of the project.
 It is an important tool of project management as it also aids in the development of a more comprehensive project plan.

 How can a project roadmap help you?

-To communicate your goals to your team
+Communicate goals to your team

 It also gives an overview of the project, which can help you and your team estimate the time required to complete each stage of the project.
 Additionally, it reminds your staff of the project’s baseline so they do not get side-tracked during the execution stage.

 A project management roadmap can help you identify the stages of your project that demand the most attention.
 It can also provide an estimated overview of the complexity and effort involved.
 Usually, further development of these stages leads to product maps.

 Product roadmaps are similar to project roadmaps, except that they provide an overview of a particular product’s vision and life cycle.